mikecalvo/mikecalvo.github.io/msse/notes/introduction/index.md

 - People realized it's not going anywhere
 - Great frameworks and patterns emerged
 - Single-page apps are what people expect
-- AngularJS is the most widely adopted single-page app framework today
+- Latest in an evolution of single-page app frameworks

 ---

 # Many Other Options
 - Node
 - Rails
+- Grails
 - PHP
 - .NET
 - Backbone
+- Angular
+- Ember
 _I welcome comparisons and discussion especially from those with direct experience_

 ---